 Ron Poiel was very exuberant and created a market for himself, Larry Ellison was the king of aggressive technology sales.
 He was famous for calling sales managers late at night and ask pointed questions on the deal’s status, Zig Ziglar used to be extremely shrewd when it comes to setting goals and quotas, or for that matter, Napoleon Barragan was obsessed about using technology to drive sales.

 “A sale is not something you purse; it’s what happens to you when you are ruthlessly immersed in serving your customer”.

-I have outlined few successful habits that all the top sales people possess: (Only a few and NOT all)
+I have outlined a few successful habits that all the top sales people possess: (Only a few and not all)

 The truth is most sales people aren’t good about following up.
 Top sales people think “Why to spend time meeting new people and targeting new prospects if you’re not going to work on making yourself and your product unforgettable?”

 These people take the time to follow up in a strategic and recurring manner, which makes them instantly ahead of the competition by 90%.

 Top sales people don’t forget anyone that helped them create a new connection.
 They make sure that they sincerely thank them and offer to help them with any connections they may be seeking.
 They understand that it is a huge effort and they make sure they do it as they very well know that routes them to a new business in the future.
 They make phone calls and schedule regular ‘keep in touch’ breakfast and lunch meetings with people who have helped them.

 What other shameless qualities have you seen in the sales people around you?
 Interested to know!